BE BRAVE. BE CURIOUS. CREATE!

 CREATIVE EXPRESSION IS A LABOR OF LOVE

 Writing isn’t easy even for published authors.
-Photographers joke that their first 10,000 images are practice, but that statement is truer than not.
+Photographers joke that their first 10,000 images are practice, a statement more true than not.
 Master mechanics pour years into training and thousands of hard-earned dollars into tools.
-To earn first chair concertmaster, a violinist will practice an average of 10,000 hours.
+To earn first-chair concertmaster, a violinist will practice an average of 10,000 hours.
 A house isn’t designed or built (or even painted!) overnight.

 WE CREATE TO BE LIKE JESUS